goehlemichael/GravityWaterer/README.md

 - The valve/relay assembly
 - the outputs

-So assuming we set the timer to 10 seconds moving from left to right. (before the wemo is turned on and after the wemo is turned off)
+If we set the timer to 10 seconds moving from left to right. (before the wemo is turned on and after the wemo is turned off)

 | ----------- | Time Off| Time 0 | Time 10 | Time 60 |